Joe Burrow Super Bowl Player Prop Bets | Cincinnati vs. Los Angeles 2/13/2022

 Season Stats

-- He also has 118 rushing yards on 40 carries with two touchdowns, averaging 6.9 yards per game.
+- He's also contributed in the ground game, with 118 rushing yards (6.9 ypg) on 40 carries with two rushing touchdowns.

 - Click over to SISportsbook and find the latest player props and odds for Burrow's matchup with the Rams.